 When will I be interviewed?
 Is my number safe?

-OK, first of all.
-Processing timing is mainly based on your case number, and where that number is ranked within each region.
-So – if you are case number 2000 in OC region for example (where the highest case number will probably be around 24XX) you are near the back of the line and can expect a long wait before being interviewed.
-However, that same number in AF region (where the highest case number could be 50,000 to 60000) would be very low.
-So “low or high” is relative within the region.
+Interview timing is mainly based on your case number, and where that number is ranked within each region.
+If you submitted your DS260 early, but have a high case number within your region, you will wait until that case number is ready to be interviewed.
+So – if you are case number 10000 in AS region for example you can expect a long wait before being interviewed.
+However regions have their own numbering, SO that same number in AF region (where the highest case number could be a lot higher) that 10000 number would be very low.
+So “low or high” number is relative within the region.

 Cases are called for interview in case number order, so a low number means the case could be interviewed earlier in the process *IF* the DS260 is processed.